firstdraft/ai-chat/README.md

 ## Web Search

 To give the model access to real-time information from the internet, you can enable web searching.
-This uses OpenAI's built-in `web_search_preview` tool.
+This uses OpenAI's built-in `web_search` tool.

 ```ruby
 m = AI::Chat.new